MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

 1. If you see **Update available** for **Agent Productivity Tools** and **App profile manager**, select **Update available**.

-### Install and configure Power Automate Desktop
+### Install and configure Power Automate

-1. Download [Power Automate Desktop](https://go.microsoft.com/fwlink/?linkid=2102613) onto the machine that will run the automation then follow the installation wizard.
+1. Download [Power Automate for desktop](https://go.microsoft.com/fwlink/?linkid=2102613) onto the machine that will run the automation then follow the installation wizard.

-1. Follow the steps in the [detailed guide to install Power Automate Desktop](install.md#install-power-automate-desktop) onto your device.
+1. Follow the steps in the [detailed guide to install Power Automate for desktop](install.md#install-power-automate-desktop) onto your device.

-1. Change the machine settings from Power Automate Desktop to the environment to which  you will install the solution.
+1. Change the machine settings from Power Automate to the environment to which  you will install the solution.

     ![](./media/dynamics365-cs-rpa/6471971efe1166ab36bcee9a86e77877.png)